In this post:

 3. Revisit your home loan

-When you’ve done all you can to cut your unnecessary or excessive expenses, it’s time to look at your home loan.
-After all, it’s wise to reassess your mortgage every couple of years to check that it’s still the best loan for you, is competitive compared to others in the market, and provides the features you need.
+When you've done all you can to cut your unnecessary or excessive expenses, it's time to look at your home loan.
+In any case, it's wise to reassess your mortgage every couple of years to check that it's still the best loan for you, is competitive compared to others in the market, and provides the features you need.

 As a first step, you should speak to your lender to see what you can do to ease the financial burden of meeting your home loan repayments, even if it's just a temporary fix to keep you from defaulting on your loan.
 Some options are: